ImbellusBetta/platform-take-home/README.md

 ## About

-Geocoder provides an inteface for Google's Geocode API, exposing the following 4 API endpoints:
+Geocoder provides an interface for Google's Geocode API, exposing the following 4 API endpoints:

 1. `/geocode`